timruffles/base-lol/README.md

 ## Efficiency

 Encodes every byte as an emoji in utf8, so 32 bits!
-25% efficent.
+25% efficient.

 ## Demo